qcri-social/AIDR/Installation-Instructions.md

 The `aidr-analytics` module is meant to provide data for various analytics and visualization of categorized tweet data.

 * Create a new database called `aidr_analysis`.
 Grant appropriate table and trigger permissions (similar to the instructions for setting up the `aidr_predict` database).
-* For first time build, set the property `hibernate.hbm2ddl.auto` to `create` in [persistence.xml](../tree/master/aidr-analytics/src/main/resources/META-INF/persistence.xml).
+* For first time build, set the property ANALYTICS_DB_HBM2DDL to `create` in the central configurations properties file ($AIDR_HOME/profiles/${PROFILE}/config.properties).
 For subsequent deployments, change the value to `update`.

 **WARNING**: Setting "hibernate.hbm2ddl.auto" to `create` drops and creates the aidr_analysis database!

 * Create a new JDBC resource in server (e.g., Glassfish) 'aidr_analysis` database.
 Attach it with connection pool set to that of the `aidr_analysis` database.
-* Specify the JDBC resource name at `jta-data-source` in [persistence.xml](../tree/master/aidr-analytics/src/main/resources/META-INF/persistence.xml)
+* Specify the JDBC resource name in the ANALYTICS_JNDI property of the central configurations property file ($AIDR_HOME/profiles/${PROFILE}/config.properties).

 * Appropriately set the parameters in [granularity.properties](../tree/master/aidr-analytics/src/main/resources/granularity.properties) file.
 Use the suffix `s`, `m`, `h` and `d` to indicate seconds, minutes, hours and days respectively.
 * Build using maven and deploy the WAR file.